kentdlee/homework/README.md

 https://www.jetbrains.com/pycharm/

 These products are endorsed with no monetary incentive.
-They are just tools I have found to be useful and are commonly used in professional circles.
+They are just tools found to be useful and are commonly used in professional circles.